Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Results

-The tensor-to-scalar ratio constraints are derived from the deep observations of the SATs.
-The SAT maps at each frequency are weighted by a normalized hit-count map.
-In Fig. \ref{fig:hilc_sat_ps}, we compare the average level of foreground contamination in 95 GHz and 145 GHz channels, which is approximately four orders of magnitude higher than the residual foreground level in the component-separated maps.
+The tensor-to-scalar ratio constraints were derived from the deep observations of the SATs.
+The SAT maps at each frequency were weighted by a normalised hit-count map.
+In Fig. \ref{fig:hilc_sat_ps}, we compare the average level of foreground contamination in the 95 GHz and 145 GHz channels, which is approximately four orders of magnitude higher than the residual foreground level in the component-separated maps.
 The HILC-cleaned B-mode maps and residual foreground for all three foreground models are shown in Fig. \ref{fig:sat_residue}.
-The foreground residuals are about one order of magnitude smaller than the signal.
+The foreground residues are about one order of magnitude smaller than the signal.